 - Smoking before or during pregnancy

-Although treatment greatly improves the outcome for babies with tricuspid atresia, complications can develop later in life.
+Prompt treatment greatly improves the outcome for babies with tricuspid atresia.
+But complications may develop later in life.
 Complications of tricuspid atresia may include:

 - Kidney or liver disease